 If you’re set against getting health coverage for whatever reason, then know that you might end up paying more in penalty fees than you might have if you’d signed up for a subsidized plan on the marketplace.
-For tax year 2016, the penalty was the greater of 2.5 percent of your household’s taxable income or a flat $695 per uninsured adult and $347.50 per uninsured child, per household.
-Next year, the percentage will stay the same, but the flat rate will increase based on inflation.
+For tax year 2017, the penalty was the greater of 2.5 percent of your household’s taxable income or a flat $695 per uninsured adult and $347.50 per uninsured child, per household.
+For 2018, costs may increase but have not been finalized.

 Myth: The ACA has had a negative effect on employment and the economy.

 Fact: Obamacare has not been around long enough to gauge long-term economic impact.

 It’s true that in the early months following the inaugural marketplace opening, employers reacted preemptively to the mandate requiring them to insure their full-time workers.
 Some people lost their jobs while others had their hours reduced to below full time.
 However, this has not been a consistent practice.
 Obamacare was passed in the midst of a substantial economic recession, during which time the employment rate had sunk dramatically.
-It’s hard to say whether the ACA has hurt or helped the economy because the economy continues to recover, but The Commonwealth Fund reports that the ACA has had an overall positive effect.
+It’s hard to say whether the ACA has hurt or helped the economy because the economy continues to recover, but The Commonwealth Fund reported in 2016 that the ACA has had an overall positive effect.